@arkade-os/sdk Documentation - v0.4.21

 })

-You can query the delegator service directly to inspect its public key, fee, and payment address:
+You can query the delegation service directly to inspect its public key, fee, and payment address:

 import { RestDelegatorProvider } from '@arkade-os/sdk'